Leading consumers to critical info

 Some consumers may be information-driven when making decisions.
 And they may be in a motivated state to fix their financial problem.

-To surface insights from prior CFPB research about consumer mental models, I created persona cards to reference throughout our design process.
+To surface insights from prior research about consumer mental models, I created persona cards to reference throughout our design process.

 2.